SERVING SIZE: 1 tsp

 a traditional home remedy forThis information has not been validated by the FDA and should not be used to treat a medical condition.

-DigestionAcid Reflux, Bad breath, Bloating / distension, Colic / spasm / cramping, Foul taste on tongue, Frequent Burping, Frequent Nausea, Gas, irregular digestion, Gastritis, Hiatal Hernia, Indigestion / Upset stomach, Irregular/small appetite, Irritable Bowel Syndrome (IBS), Limited sense of taste, Pancreatic Insufficiency, Quickly full / early satiety, Receding gums, Slow, heavy digestion, Sweet taste on tongue, Yellow teeth
+DigestionAcid Reflux, Bad breath, Bloating / distension, Foul taste on tongue, Frequent Burping, Frequent Nausea, Gas, irregular digestion, Gastritis, Hiatal Hernia, Indigestion / Upset stomach, Intestinal colic / spasm / cramping, Irregular/small appetite, Irritable Bowel Syndrome (IBS), Limited sense of taste, Pancreatic Insufficiency, Quickly full / early satiety, Receding gums, Slow, heavy digestion, Sweet taste on tongue, Tired after eating, Vomiting Mucus, Yellow teeth

-Blood and CirculationBlood dark in color, Chronic Fungus infection, Diabetes (Adult Onset), Fever (current), Headache, High Blood Sugar, Insulin Resistance, Red sclera (white part of eyes), Sweat rarely
+Blood and CirculationBlood dark in color, Chronic Fungus infection, Diabetes (Adult Onset), Fever (current), Headache, High Blood Sugar, Insulin Resistance, Low energy, Red sclera (white part of eyes), Sweat rarely

-Mind Stress SleepConflict makes me depressed, lazy, Confusion / Cloudy Mind, Depressed, Depressed when stressed, Difficulty waking up, Excessive sleep, Fatigue / tired, Migraines, Short bursts of energy, Sleep deep & long, trouble waking up, Sleep during the day, Slow, monotonous speech, Tired in morning
+Mind Stress SleepConflict makes me depressed, lazy, Confusion / Cloudy Mind, Depressed, Depressed when stressed, Difficulty waking up, Disappointed by life, Excessive sleep, Fatigue / tired, Low self esteem, Migraines, Short bursts of energy, Sleep deep & long, trouble waking up, Slow, monotonous speech, Tired in morning

 Weight LossFeel overweight